The 5 Best Ways to Manage Correspondence Process Systems

 1. Implement a mobile platform to manage your communications better

 As mentioned above, correspondence management contains many different aspects of communication that occurs during a construction project.
 As the saying goes, communication is essential.
-It’s important that all correspondence processes are carefully monitored and managed in an organized fashion.
+It’s important that all correspondence process systems are carefully monitored and managed in an organized fashion.
 If not, important information could be lost from your project, and it could end up hurting your company.
 Besides emails and records of phone conversations, most of the communication that happens in construction correspondence is on paper.
 Hard copies of data, instructions, formal letters, requests for information and so on are extremely difficult to keep track of all at once.
-Converting your correspondence process system to a digital platform can not only improve the professionalism of your business, but it can also eliminate wasteful hours of formatting letters and having to organize files of paperwork.
+Converting your correspondence process systems to a digital platform can not only improve the professionalism of your business, but it can also eliminate wasteful hours of formatting letters and having to organize files of paperwork.